-Sexual compliance is not a phenomenon to be taken lightly because it has the potential to incur an array of negative emotional and physical consequences to the women involved.
-Maass (2006) stated that sexual compliance that arises from romantic feelings at the early stages of a relationship might make a woman feel like she has successfully accommodated her beloved partner’s needs.
-However, as the relationship progresses, the same woman may feel hurt because they feel like they do not have an equal role in the relationship.
-Sexual intercourse or anal sex performed without vaginal lubrication, due to a lack of sexual desire, will hinder a smooth penile penetration process (Cahill, 2001), which in turn may irritate the vagina or anus (Segarra-Echebarria, Fernandez-Perez, Gracia-Moncho, & Delarze-Carillo, 2015).
-Furthermore, compliant sex also increases the risk of pregnancy and sexually transmitted diseases (e.g., HIV/AIDS or cervical cancer).
-This is because women who perform sexual activities because they feel like they have to tend to feel reluctant to ask for protection or contraception (Katz & Tirone, 2009; Liu, 2006; Thiangtham, Bennett, & Nuntaboot, 2010).
+Sexual compliance is not a phenomenon to be taken lightly.
+Women involved in sexual compliance activities are likely to incur an array of negative emotional and physical consequences.
+Maass (2006) stated that sexual compliance arising from romantic feelings in the early stages of a relationship might make a woman feel like she has successfully accommodated her beloved partner’s needs.
+However, as the relationship progresses, the same woman may feel hurt because they feel like they have an unequal role in the relationship.
+It is not uncommon for hurt feelings to be physical as well as emotional: sexual intercourse or anal sex performed without vaginal lubrication in cases where there is a lack of sexual desire hinder a smooth penile penetration process (Cahill, 2001), which in turn may irritate the vagina or anus (Segarra-Echebarria, Fernandez-Perez, Gracia-Moncho, & Delarze-Carillo, 2015).
+Furthermore, compliant sex also increases a woman’s risk of pregnancy and sexually transmitted diseases such as HIV/AIDS and cervical cancer.
+This is because women who are complying with sexual activities because they feel like they must are also often reluctant to ask for protection or contraception (Katz & Tirone, 2009; Liu, 2006; Thiangtham, Bennett, & Nuntaboot, 2010).

 Sexual compliance and Indonesian values

-The impacts of sexual compliance indeed make this phenomenon worth reviewing.
-Different from American studies from the past two decades, which highlights sexual compliance in women, there is yet a study in Indonesia which systematically reviews this phenomenon.
+The impact of sexual compliance makes this phenomenon worth reviewing.
+Different from American studies completed in the past two decades that highlight sexual compliance in women, Indonesia has no study that systematically reviews this phenomenon.
 The topic of sexuality, especially premarital sex, is still taboo in Indonesia.
 From the religious as well as cultural point of view, premarital sex is considered socially deviant, unhealthy, immoral, illegal, and dangerous (Bennett, 2005; Bennett, 2007; Holzner & Oetomo, 2004).
-In Islam, the majority religion in Indonesia, premarital sex is called zina, an offense punishable by the shariah, the Muslim justice system (Bennett, 2005).
-Even though this rule applies to men and women, the social construction counts heavily on the protection of chastity and virginity in women.
-Women who have lost their virginity before marriage are usually demeaned by stigma and terminologies such as ‘broken,’ ‘damaged,’ ‘cheap,’ and ‘easy.’
+In Islam, the major religion in Indonesia, premarital sex is called zina, an offense punishable by the sharia, the Muslim justice system (Bennett, 2005).
+Even though this rule applies to men and women, the social construction counts heavily on the protection of women’s chastity and virginity.
+Women who lose their virginity before marriage are usually demeaned by stigma and terminology such as “broken,” “damaged,” “cheap,” and “easy.”

-The authors predict that the taboo nature of the issue may increase the complexity of the problem with sexual compliance in Indonesia.
-Women who perform sexual compliance may experience internal conflict, in that, on the one hand, they feel as if they have to please their partner, but on the other hand, they know that what they are doing is wrong and is a sin according to their religion.
-Moreover, the negative stigma labeled to unmarried women who are no longer virgins can also push women to make sure that their partner never leaves them; one way is by doing anything their partner desires, including in the sexual realm.
-The authors suspect that the issue with virginity and the fear that no men will want to marry women who are no longer virgins cause women to stay in relationships that involve sexual compliance.
+The authors predict that the taboo nature of the issue increases the complexity of the early sexual compliance problem in Indonesia.
+Women who perform sexual compliance may experience internal conflict: on one hand, they feel obliged to please their partner, but on the other hand, they know what they are doing is wrong and is a sin according to their religion.
+Moreover, knowing that they are labeled with negative stigma, unmarried women who are no longer virgins are more likely to try to ensure that their partner never leaves them, and one way to do so is by agreeing to anything their partner desires, including within the sexual realm.
+The authors suspect that the issue of virginity and the fear that no men would want to marry women who are no longer virgins causes women to stay in relationships that involve sexual compliance.